Ingenious-c0der/RustyVault/documentation.md

 ### Is this application prone to brute force attacks ?
 Unless you have a matrioshka brain, no.

 ### Is this application prone to side channel attacks ?
 [What is a side channel attack ?](https://en.wikipedia.org/wiki/Side-channel_attack)

 No, the application is not prone to side channel attacks.

+### Is this application unhackable? ( ͡° ͜ʖ ͡°)
+To put things into perspective, consider a physical locker in your house.
+If you have robbers hiding inside your house, they observe the timing pattern/location of the key/shape of the key.
+All of these can help them to crack the vault without ever needing the key directly from you.
+But, if you do not have robbers in your house, the vault is secure.
+Similarly, if you have a key logger or a listner in your system which is graded as secure by you or you leak your master password online, the application is not secure.
+But if the transaction of the master password to the application by you is done in a safe environment, the application and all of your passwords stored within are completely secure.

 # Architecture
 ![image](https://github.com/Ingenious-c0der/RustyVault/assets/76046349/ea259bfd-46e8-4640-89b1-e40f591fb19d)

-The above image shows the overview of the application o address "what is stored where" and "primary interactions".
+The above image shows the overview of the application to address "what is stored where" and "primary interactions".

 ## Frontend
 For the average user, the frontend is designed to be simple and as flexible as your word document (so that you can finally stop storing your passwords in it and use something safer instead).